China hits back after US tariffs

 Kansas went heavily for Trump in 2016 and was by far the US’s largest sorghum producer last year.
 The state’s vast sorghum crop was followed in size by Texas, Colorado and Oklahoma.

-“The US government is providing sorghum subsidies,” said Wang Hejun, director of the trade remedy and investigation bureau at the Ministry of Commerce.
+“The US government is providing sorghum subsidies,” said Wang Hejun, director of the trade remedy and investigation bureau at the ministry.

 “Since 2013, the US’s sorghum exports to China have substantially increased and the price has fallen, harming China’s sorghum industry,” Wang said.

-The ministry said the US has exported more than 50 percent of its sorghum crop since 2013.
+The US has exported more than 50 percent of its sorghum crop since 2013, according to the ministry.

-China’s move to self-initiate a dumping investigation rather than by request from industry comes after the Trump administration launched its own self-initiated trade case against Chinese aluminium sheet imports last year, the first such case by the US in over a quarter century.
+China’s move to self-initiate a dumping investigation, rather than by request from the industry, comes after the Trump administration launched its own self-initiated trade case against Chinese aluminium sheet imports last year, the first such case by the US in over 25 years.

 Please follow our commenting guidelines.